Vinelab/bowler/README.md

 --p|passive : If set, the server will reply with Declare-Ok if the exchange and queue already exists with the same name, and raise an error if not.
 Defaults to 0
 --d|durable : Mark exchange and queue as DURABLE.
 Defaults to 1 --D|autoDelete : Set exchange and queue to AUTO DELETE when all queues and consumers, respectively have finished using it.
 Defaults to 0
---M|deliveryMode : The message DELIVERY MODE.
-Non-persistent 1 or persistent 2.
-Defaults to 2
 --deadLetterQueueName : The dead letter queue NAME.
 Defaults to deadLetterExchangeName --deadLetterExchangeName : The dead letter exchange NAME.
 Defaults to deadLetterQueueName --deadLetterExchangeType : The dead letter exchange TYPE.
 Supported exchanges: fanout, direct, topic.
 Defaults to fanout